mgbdd/oop-labs/README.md

 # oop-labs
-these are the objective oriented programming labs that i've done in nsu c++ and java
+oop labs that i've done in nsu c++ and java